 2. Around Appliances

-Carefully apply caulk around every fixture—A/C units, vents, antennas, you name it.
-Make sure to use a UV-resistant product specifically designed for RV roofs, so it stays flexible despite temperature swings.
+Carefully apply self-leveling caulk around every fixture including A/C units, vents, antennas, etc. Make sure to use a UV resistant product specifically designed for RV roofs, so it stays flexible despite temperature swings.

 3. Roof Accessories

 If you have a satellite dish, solar panels, or other add-ons, caulk around their mounting brackets, too.
-Better safe than sorry—water can slip through even the tiniest holes.
+Be generous as water can slip through even the tiniest holes.

 Last, Cleaning Up and Final Inspection